6 close friends on a backcountry ski trip identified as among those killed in devastating avalanche

 By Elizabeth Wolfe, Chris Boyette, Cindy Von Quednow, CNN

+The women were part of a tight-knit group of friends who had traveled from as far as Idaho to embark on a three-day guided trip near California’s Lake Tahoe, their families said.
+All were experienced skiers who “deeply respected the mountains.”

+Sisters Liz Clabaugh and Caroline Sekar are among the dead, and the others have been identified by their families as Carrie Atkin, Danielle Keatley, Kate Morse and Kate Vitt.
+A spouse of a Tahoe Nordic Search and Rescue team member was also among those killed, authorities have said.

-The group of 15, including four guides, had embarked on the three-day backcountry expedition over Presidents’ Day weekend and was on its final day, heading back to the trailhead, when the tragedy struck.
+The tour of 15 people, including four guides, was on their final day and heading back to the trailhead when a member of the group cried, “Avalanche!”

+Within moments, the group was overcome by a football-field-sized crush of snow and ice.
+Only two of the friends survived, as well as a guide and two other group members.

+The survivors frantically searched through the snow for their ski partners and friends, eventually digging out three people who were no longer alive, Nevada County Undersheriff Sam Brown told CBS News.

+“Uncovering people who are deceased, that they know and probably cared about, is just horrible,” Brown told the outlet.

-Six survivors were rescued, but the effort to recover bodies has since been hindered by days of heavy snow and risky conditions.
+Survivors, some of them injured, huddled under a makeshift shelter for hours as they waited for rescue teams to arrive.
+Though they were ferried out safely, the effort to recover the others’ remains has been hindered by days of heavy snow and persistent avalanche risk.

-California’s workplace safety agency is now investigating Blackbird Mountain Guides, the tour company that organized the trip, CNN affiliate KXTV reported.

-Blackbird has said all of the guides with the group are highly trained, including being certified instructors with the American Institute for Avalanche Research and Education.
+Controlled explosions began at the accident site Friday in an effort to release unstable snowpack and protect recovery crews from another avalanche, the sheriff’s office announced.

+The tour company that organized the trip, Blackbird Mountain Guides, said the guides leading the expedition were highly trained and certified in avalanche education.

 Experienced skiers on a long-planned trip

-They were experienced in the backcountry conditions, were prepared for the rough travel and had avalanche safety equipment, according to the statement.
-They also weren’t alone: their group of 15 total included four experienced guides.

 But the conditions that day proved to be severe.
-While two members of the friend group and four others on the trip were rescued from the aftermath Tuesday, the family members of nine others, including three guides, received devastating news.
-The bodies of eight had been left on the icy mountainside, and one other was still missing, presumed dead among the blanket of snow.
+Conditions were so treacherous that the bodies of the eight dead skiers had to be left on the icy mountainside, the sheriff said.

+One other is still missing, presumed dead among the blanket of snow, according to Nevada County Sheriff Shannan Moon.

-“We are devastated beyond words,” the families’ statement read.
-“We are heartbroken and are doing our best to care for one another and our families in the way we know these women would have wanted.”
+“We are heartbroken and are doing our best to care for one another and our families in the way we know these women would have wanted,” the families said.

-Sekar and Clabaugh were sisters, their brother told The New York Times, who said he was wounded to have lost both of them.
+The brother of Sekar and Clabaugh told The New York Times he is wounded to have lost both of them.

 “These are two of the best people I’ve ever known,” McAlister Clabaugh told the newspaper.
 “They were incredible sisters, mothers, wives and friends.
 And the idea that they are both gone is, I don’t even know how to put it into words.”

-The six friends lived in the Bay Area, Idaho, and the Truckee–Tahoe region, the statement said.

-Sekar’s neighbor described her as “a wonderful human being who loved life,” KXTV reported.
+Sekar’s neighbor described her as “a wonderful human being who loved life,” CNN affiliate KXTV reported.
 She was “a very vibrant person, one of the nicest people I’ve ever known.”

 Vitt “seemed like a super friendly, great mom,” one of her neighbors, Carleen Cullen, told KXTV.
 “She was just always out there with her kids and getting them hustled off to school and after-school activities.”

-“Our hearts go out to those that lost their lives and a community of skiers, a community of families from the Bay Area,” California Gov. Gavin Newsom said Thursday, noting his wife had a connection to some of the victims.
+California Gov. Gavin Newsom expressed his condolences Thursday, noting his wife had a connection to some of the victims.

 “Turns out (we have) a lot of mutual friends in Marin County.
 Just learning some of my wife’s old family friends,” he told reporters at an event in the Bay Area.